collective/collective.developermanual/source/views/browserviews.rst

     class MyView(BrowserView):

         def __init__(self, context, request):
-            """ Initialize context and request as view multiadaption parameters.
+            """ Initialize context and request as view multi adaption parameters.

             Note that the BrowserView constructor does this for you.
             This step here is just to show how view receives its context and